sungnga/instagram-clone-app/README.md

 ### 26. Building the profile page:
 - The route to profile page is: `/:username`
 - The profile header section consists of:
-  - a ProfilePicture on left column
+  - a ProfilePicture on left column.
+The profile image is smaller when screen-size is below small
   - a ProfileNameSection that has the user's username, an Edit Profile button, and a gear icon
   - a PostCountSection that has the count of number of posts, followers, and following for the account
   - a NameBioSection that has the user's name and a bio description